 \subsection{Classical}

-The triangular plaquette model (or TPM or Newman-Moore model) \cite{1999_Newman_Moore,Garrahan2000,2002_Garrahan} is a model of Ising spins $s_i = \pm 1$ on the sites $i = 1, \ldots, N$ of a triangular lattice, with cubic interactions between the spins on the corners of downward-pointing triangles of the lattice, Fig.~\ref{fig:TPM_lattice}.
+The triangular plaquette model \cite{1999_Newman_Moore,Garrahan2000,2002_Garrahan} is a model of Ising spins $s_i = \pm 1$ on the sites $i = 1, \ldots, N$ of a triangular lattice, with cubic interactions between the spins on the vertices of downward-pointing triangles of the lattice in Fig.~\ref{fig:TPM_lattice}.
 The Hamiltonian of this classical model reads

 In what follows, it will be convenient to consider the equivalent model on a square lattice of size $N = L \times M$, with classical Hamiltonian,